Table of Contents

 - Moreover, the need for a psychologist is high in government, private, and public agencies.

 - Forensic psychologists can also opt for private practices and consultation agencies.
-In addition, they can take up jobs in the educational, training, and academic research centers.
+In addition, they can take up jobs in educational, training, and academic research centers.

 What does a forensic psychologist do?